 Stockton has held senior leadership positions in the private, public, and nonprofit sectors throughout a career dedicated to expanding housing opportunity.
 He has been an advisor to local communities across the U.S., an author of original research, and a commentator in the media on real estate and economic development issues.

 Stockton was previously Executive Vice President of Content and Executive Director of the Terwilliger Center for Housing at the Urban Land Institute (ULI).
 Before that he was Managing Principal of HR&A Advisors’ Washington, D.C., office.
 Stockton previously served as Senior Advisor in the U.S. Department of Housing and Urban Development and the U.S. Department of Energy.
 He has also held senior leadership positions at Enterprise Community Partners, Living Cities, and with an affordable housing developer.

 Stockton earned a master’s degree in real estate development from Columbia University and a bachelor’s degree in religion from Princeton University.

-Garth Rieman is director of Housing Advocacy and Strategic Initiatives for the National Council of State Housing Agencies (NCSHA), where he has worked since 1993.
-He helps NCSHA formulate and execute its policy on the Housing Credit, Housing Bonds, housing finance reform, appropriations, and other affordable housing issues and leads NCSHA’s advocacy efforts.
+Since 1993, Garth Rieman has helped NCSHA formulate and execute its policy on the Housing Credit, Housing Bonds, housing finance reform, appropriations, and other affordable housing issues.
+He leads NCSHA’s advocacy efforts.

-Garth has also worked for the U.S. Senate Housing Subcommittee, National Association of Realtors, U.S. Department of Housing and Urban Development, and U.S. Office of Management and Budget.
+Garth previously held positions with the U.S. Senate Housing Subcommittee, National Association of Realtors, U.S. Department of Housing and Urban Development, and U.S. Office of Management and Budget.